 CMP330: To amend the definition of Connection Assets in section 14 of the CUSC to allow cable and overhead line lengths over 2km to be contestable where agreed between the Transmission Owner and the User.

 CMP374: To allow new connectees to construct transmission assets to facilitate their connection to the wider transmission network.

+CMPXXX To facilitate the removal of Contestability from CUSC S14 and substitute with more detailed treatment of Contestable Assets and Adoption Agreement in S2 of CUSC.

 What is the solution and when will it come into effect?